romana/romana.github.io/cloud/cloud.md

 #### Cloud Native SDN

 Cloud Native SDN can be simpler than Enterprise SDN because the requirements are much simpler.
-No layer 2 networking is required, which avoids the complexity of overlays and tunnel endpoints.
+Specifically, endpoints do not require layer 2 adjacency, so the complexity of overlays and tunnel endpoints disappears.
 This also lets operators run their cloud networks directly on the physical devices, which delivers higher performance and provides better visibility, manageability and control.

 Romana solves the multi-tenancy problem without overlays using an innovative [layer 3 tenancy model](/how/how/#romana-tenant-isolation) that lets operators deploy Romana in a [Routed Access](#/how/how/routed-access-datacenter) datacenter design, for even simpler operations.
 This tenancy model also captures [application level context](/how/how/#romana-tenant-isolation) directly in the network, simplifying the job of securing the network and applying policy based control.